Max Muncy Player Props: Dodgers vs. Athletics

 Max Muncy At The Plate

-- Among qualified hitters, he ranks 144th in batting average, while his on-base percentage ranks 82nd and he is 34th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 142nd, his on-base percentage ranks 78th, and he is 34th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.